ansys/pysystem-coupling/doc/source/users_guide/index.rst

    syc_session.ping()

 ``ping`` returns ``True`` if a simple call can successfully be made on System Coupling's `gRPC` server.
-Otherwise, the attempt to make the call will raise an exception.
+Otherwise, the attempt to make the call raises an exception.

 Output Streaming